pddpdd20020105/ICS-175-fireworker/docs/status.md

 hidden_size = 512 \
 entropy_coef = 0.015

+Tia:

+- **Custom Hanabi Environment:** I adapted the Hanabi Learning Environment into a Gym-compatible format, ensuring partial observability and legal move constraints.
+The RL agent controls seat 0, while other seats are run by a RandomAgent.
+- **A2C Implementation:**
+   - **Stable Baselines3:** Uses A2C with a vectorized environment (DummyVecEnv) and normalization (VecNormalize).
+   - **Network Architecture:** A deeper MLP with layers of size [256, 256, 256, 256] to handle the complexity of Hanabi observations.
+   - **Hyperparameters:**
+      - Learning Rate: linear schedule from 3×10^(−4) down to 1×10^(−5)
+      - n_steps=256
+      - γ=0.995
+      - Entropy Coefficient α=0.05 for exploration
+      - GAE λ=0.95
+   - **Training Process:** The agent interacts with the environment, gathers transitions, and updates its policy and value function.
+Training metrics are tracked in TensorBoard for analysis.

 ## Evaluation
 Pan:
 - **Paper Reproduction**: We have **read and understood the code** from *The Surprising Effectiveness of PPO in Cooperative Multi-Agent Games*, which has provided a solid foundation for our implementation and understanding of the PPO algorithm in cooperative multi-agent settings.